Bar Keepers Friend: Production

 Bar Keepers Friend products are mass-produced in a manufacturing environment that has significant automation in the process.
 The powdered and canned (original) product is formulated in separate two-ton batches during the production process.
 In September 2016, the canned powdered product was manufactured at a rate of approximately 60,000 cans per day, which are packaged in 12, 15 and 21 ounce cans.

 Active ingredients

-According to the 2015 material safety data sheet, the ingredients are feldspar, linear sodium dodecyl benzene sulfonate (DDBSA) and oxalic acid.
-Prolonged use and extended skin contact may cause irritation, peeling and contact dermatitis, which is avoided by wearing gloves.
-The product can also be an eye irritant.
+According to the February 26, 2020 Safety data sheet (SDS), Bar Keepers Friend Cleanser contains: